 How are parents dealing with these tumultuous years in the modern era?
 According to Pinterest’s wellness trends for the year, they’re turning to mindfulness.
 Not meditation, art therapy or journalling — specifically, they’re turning to mindful parenting.

-As to why they’re universal?
+And yes, there’s a reason why these toddler years are universal.
 Kathrine Peereboom, founder and CEO of Spectrum Support, believes it’s because they’re starting to get some independence.
 “They may not have the expressive language to communicate their needs properly, or they’re not allowed.
 They’re pushing the boundaries because they want to learn.”